tfgg/yournextmep/_candidates/eu2014/conservative/ashley-fox.md

 person: ashley-fox
 region: south-west
 party: conservative
-title: South West - Conservative Party - Ashley Fox
+title: Ashley Fox is running for MEP in South West for the Conservative Party
 incumbent: true
 ---